sonnysangha/Resume-Portfolio-Starter-pack/README.md

 ## 5. (OPTIONAL) Replacing images and/or fonts

 If you want to display your own pictures then you have to replace the files at these locations: public/images/header-background.jpg, public/images/testimonials-bg.jpg and public/favicon.ico.
-FILE NAMES MUST NOT BE CHANGED UNDER ANY CIRCUMSTANCES.
+FILE NAMES MUST NOT BE CHANGED else the code referencing these images will no longer work.

 ## 7. Finalising Resume

-Once all the formatting and data input is finalised, run the command `npm start` and you'll see your resume on local host.
+Once all the formatting and data input is finalised, run `npm run build`.
-Run the command `npm run init` to set up a new or existing npm package.
-Then run `npm install` and then finally run `npm run build`.
 This will create a dedicated build folder.

 ## 8. Host Resume Online

-1) Upload all the Resume related files to your Github Profile
+1) Open the build folder in the finder screen
-2) Go to <a href="https://www.heroku.com">Heroku</a> and set up your profile
+2) Go to <a href="https://www.netlify.com/">Netlify</a> and set up a profile
-3) Create a New App
-4) Choose Github as a Deployment Method
-5) Select the correct resume repository that you uploaded in Step 1
+3) Go to the 'Sites Tab'
+4) Simply Drag and drop the 'Build' Folder into the designated upload space
+5) The app will begin deploying & the deployment URL will be presented!

+🚀 BOOM, you are now LIVE!!!

 ## Credits